 localPort:remotePort notation and each element should be unique.

-Once your environment is up and running, you will be able to access the port directly by using
+Once your development environment is up and running, you will be able to access the port directly by using

 Common uses of port forwarding are: